5afe/safe-react-components/README.md

 );
 ```

-### Using the same fonts as Safe-multisig
+### Using the same fonts as Gnosis Safe

-If you want your app to have the same fonts as the one used by Safe Multisig you need to do the following.
+If you want your Safe App to have the same fonts as the one used by Gnosis Safe you need to do the following.

 ```js
 import { createGlobalStyle } from 'styled-components';